phantomsatsuki/yanfei-guide/yanfei-guide.md

 #### Overload
 ![Yanfei](images/mugshots/yanfei.png) ![Fischl](images/mugshots/fischl.png) ![Beidou](images/mugshots/beidou.png) ![Flex](images/mugshots/flex.png)
-This team utilises the **Overload** reaction.
+This team utilises the **Overload** reaction, with Yanfei as the on-field **enabler** for the team.
 It is often undesirable to use Overload against small targets since they'll be blasted away.
 However, unlike other Pyro DPS, Yanfei can utilise her **very long range** to keep attacking those enemies, and blasting them away makes it safer to continue attacking.
-Although, unlike the Vaporize team, Yanfei's personal damage doesn't get amplified to stellar level, and that means this team needs **more damage from the supports**, and you'll need to actually build them up before the overall team damage becomes competitive.
+Although, unlike the Vaporize team, Yanfei's personal damage doesn't get amplified to stellar level, and that means this team needs **more damage from the supports**, and you'll need to **actually build them** up before the overall team damage becomes competitive.

 #### Reverse Melt
 ![Yanfei](images/mugshots/yanfei.png) ![Rosaria](images/mugshots/rosaria.png) ![Flex](images/mugshots/flex.png) ![Flex](images/mugshots/flex.png)